 If given emulator iteration emul_i has been analyzed before, the implausibility parameters of the last analysis are used.
-If not, then the values are used that were read in when the emulator was loaded.
+If not, then the values are used that were read in when the emulator was loaded or that have been set by the user.